Soha-Waseem/Soha-Waseem/README.md

 A CNN that sorts plastic objects into three categories, built with recycling/waste-sorting use cases in mind.
 It hit **99.5% accuracy** after 15 epochs of training.

 ### Spam Email Detector
 A Logistic Regression model for catching spam emails.
-Rather than just chasing a high accuracy number, I evaluated it properly with precision, recall, and F1-score — it landed at **96% validation** and **94% test accuracy**.
+Rather than just chasing a high accuracy number, I evaluated it properly with precision, recall, and F1-score.
+It landed at **96% validation** and **94% test accuracy**.

 ### Printer Job Scheduler
 A C++ scheduler that manages print jobs by priority, with persistent storage so nothing's lost on restart, plus queue management and performance tracking built in.